 The POWs worked in the Ashio Copper mine which had been closed but reopened because of the war.
 When they entered the mine or left to mine, they had to bow to the mine god.
 Many said their own prayers since the mine was in poor condition.
 Safety regulations in the mine were almost none existent and POWs were frequently injured.
 The POWs used sledgehammers to break large rocks into smaller ones so they could be loaded into mine cars.
 A Japanese medic determined who was healthy enough to work each day.

 According to archival information, Harold was later transferred to Sendai #8.
 He was once again used as a laborer in mining.
-He remained in this camp to the end of the war.
+He remained in this camp until the end of the war.
 The prisoners lived in wooden barracks that were 40 feet long and 20 feet wide.

 During the winter, the POWs received three pieces of wood each day.
 Those POWs caught smuggling coal or wood into the camp were beaten.
 The POW food was inadequate and those men caught smuggling food were also beaten.
 In July 1945, his parents learned he was a POW in Japan.
 This was the first news they had received about him since they had learned he was a POW.